nmlynch94/com.jagexlauncher.JagexLauncher/README.md

 # Disclaimer
 I am in no way affiliated with Jagex and running the launcher through linux is unsupported by them.
 Any issues should be reported here as tickets.
 Use at your own risk.
+If you have any questions, Torm's Discord is the best place for this https://discord.gg/aX7GT2Mkdu.

 # Installation Methods (This is not available on Flathub due to them not allowing Wine applications)